Robinnnnn/socialtees-api/README.md

     $ git push heroku master

+## Scaling

-Heroku might freak out if a main process / start script is not provided; since all we care about is the clock, run the following upon successful deploy:
+Heroku might freak out if a main process / start script is not provided.
+Since all we care about is the clock, run the following upon successful deploy:

     $ heroku ps:scale web=0 clock=1

+## Monitoring

 For continuous logs: